.

 • Assign a quality manager to oversee and enforce all quality control processes within the lab.

-• Maintain accurate records of all QC activities.
+• Maintain accurate records of all activities.

 • Participate in external testing programs to compare your lab’s proficiency and performance against other labs.